 The Weir Group is a global engineering group.
 We are focused on delivering engineering solutions to customers in the minerals, oil and gas and power markets.
 Operating in more than 70 countries and employing more than 15,000 people, we support our customers through a worldwide network of around 200 manufacturing and service facilities.

 To celebrate Weir's 140 years in business, this video traces the business from its creation in Glasgow, Scotland in 1871, to its development into a global engineering solutions provider.
 For more information on The Weir Group PLC please visit our corporate website.

-Weir Canada is searching for a Sr. Designer / Engineer.
-The Sr. Designer / Engineer will work under general supervision; recommendations are reviewed for soundness of judgment and application of standards and policies, finished work is reviewed for attainment of objectives and adherence to deadlines.
+Weir Canada is searching for a Design Engineer.
+The Design Engineer will work under general supervision; recommendations are reviewed for soundness of judgment and application of standards and policies, finished work is reviewed for attainment of objectives and adherence to deadlines.
 This position will report to the Engineering Manager.